Where to Take Kids Skiing in Lake Tahoe

 |

-Squaw Valley hosted my family for one ski trip.
-Though I have skied Squaw Valley on numerous occasions without any sponsorship.
+Palisades Tahoe hosted my family for one ski trip.
+Though I have skied there on numerous occasions without any sponsorship.

 Know Before You Go:

 - Reservations are required during holiday breaks and long weekends.
-And ski School sells out.
+Ski School sells out.

-- Arrive early to ski school to allow for smooth transition.
+- Arrive early to ski school to allow for a smooth transition.

 - Kids helmets are mandatory in Squaw Valley’s Ski and Snowboard School.

-- Pack lip balm, googles, a small snack and an extra set of gloves for your kids.
+- Pack lip balm, goggles, a small snack and an extra set of gloves for your kids.

 - Kids in ski school (ages 3 to 13) will ride ski lifts when they can turn and stop.